jcraigk/phishin/README.md

 If running the Rails app natively, you may need to install `ffmpeg`.

 To import a new show or replace an existing one, name the MP3s according to the import format (`I 01 Harry Hood.mp3`) and place them in a folder named by date (`2018-08-12`).
-Place this folder in `./content/import` and run the following command (`make bash` first if you use Docker):
+Place this folder in `./content/import` and run the following command (`mise run bash` first if you use Docker):

 ```bash
 bundle exec rails shows:import